Augustin-Louis Cauchy: Youth and education

 Cauchy was the son of Louis François Cauchy (1760–1848) and Marie-Madeleine Desestre.
 Cauchy had two brothers: Alexandre Laurent Cauchy (1792–1857), who became a president of a division of the court of appeal in 1847 and a judge of the court of cassation in 1849, and Eugene François Cauchy (1802–1877), a publicist who also wrote several mathematical works.
+From his childhood he was good at math.

 Cauchy married Aloise de Bure in 1818.
 She was a close relative of the publisher who published most of Cauchy's works.
 They had two daughters, Marie Françoise Alicia (1819) and Marie Mathilde (1823).